menacit/logging_course/26-linux_audit.md

 most kernel functions/routines.

-eBPF enables developers to create small programs that can be executed in kernel-space when hooked events occur and do (almost) anything!
+eBPF enables developers to create small programs that can be executed in "kernel-space" when hooked events occur and do anything\*!

 Starting to replace audit framework, LSM and similar features due to its flexibility.